pvdabeel/prolog/Documentation/Handbook/04-doc-architecture.md

 Each mode loads only the modules it needs.
 This keeps startup time, memory footprint, and failure modes appropriate to the deployment:

-The load order is defined in `Source/loader.pl`.  `load_modules/1` selects a mode's groups from `loader:mode/3`:
+The load order is defined in `Source/loader.pl`.  `load_modules/1` selects a mode's groups from `loader:mode/2`; a group may carry a `loader:optional/2` guard (the LLM groups are gated by `config:load_llm_modules/1`) and is skipped when the guard fails:

 ```
 load_modules(common)       — SWI-Prolog libraries, OO context, config, OS,